Key takeaways

 • Image generation for marketing assets.
 Midjourney, Adobe Firefly, Canva's AI tools.
 Buy.

-The pattern: when a thousand businesses need the same thing, vendors compete to do it well, and you should be one of the thousand customers.
-Don't reinvent it.
+When a thousand businesses need the same thing, vendors compete to do it well.

 Path 3: Wait